-When it comes to games, you either become a part of your user’s break time or you lose him in just 3 months from the point of acquisition.
-The primary reason behind this churn being, lack of a viral loop being implemented in the game design that could keep a user engaged throughout.
-In this post, we’re sharing everything that Jeroen Bouwman (CEO, GetSocial), shared at the Casual Connect USA 2018 about designing a game for virality.
+When it comes to apps, you either become a part of your user’s break time or you lose them in just 3 months from the point of acquisition.
+The primary reason behind this churn is the lack of a viral loop implemented in the app design that could keep a user engaged throughout.

-A lot of apps that enter any of the popular app markets, are failing like the dotcoms.
+A lot of apps that enter any of the popular app markets are failing like the dotcoms.
 The average retention rate is merely 20% by the third month from the point of acquisition.
-Now if you’re starting to rely on app discovery after spending hundreds or maybe even thousands on user acquisition, bad news.

 The app discovery is broken

-For instance, one of the big names in the gaming industry – Rovio.
-Its shares crashed 19% after the Angry Birds maker’s disappointing first post IPO earnings.
+For example, let’s take one of the big names in the gaming industry – Rovio.
+Its shares crashed by 19% after the Angry Birds maker’s disappointing first post IPO earnings.
 The company blamed the increase in user acquisition costs for a dip in their profits.
 And they’re not the only ones.

 The cost per install isn’t dipping any time soon and this is only for the US market.
 The user acquisition costs continue to skyrocket even across other locations.